-In a subsequent section on PCB allocations to the mainstem, the document states contaminated sediment load creates a continuous source to the water column, inhibiting attainment of the water quality standards.
+In a subsequent section on PCB allocations to the mainstem, the document states

+...Only 5 percent of a tributaries PCB load is transported to the Potomac, the remaining 95 percent are trapped because the "dilution by downstream transport is not an effective cleansing mechanism for tributaries."
+The TAM/WASP Toxics Screening Model estimated that the load to the Potomac may be as high as 33 percent.
+In both cases, the flux and resuspension of the contaminated sediment load creates a continuous source to the water column, inhibiting attainment of the water quality standards.
 To effectively achieve attainment of the water quality standards, a sediment management plan must be developed and implemented.
 Without implementing a sediment management plan, the sediment contamination will remain a continuous source of PCBs impairing the ability to attain the water quality standards.
 Because DOH believes that a sediment management plan will allow water quality standards to be met, no further reductions to the remaining Maryland and District loads will be imposed at this time.